 NJ Transit Bus No. 191 serves the University bus stop at the Red Hawk Deck and the Montclair Heights train station, making stops between New York's Port Authority Bus Terminal and Willowbrook.

 NJ Transit Bus No. 705 originates at Main Street and Passaic Avenue in Passaic and travels through Clifton to Montclair State University.
 From the west, NJ Transit Bus No. 705 originates at Willowbrook Mall and travels to Montclair State University.

-DeCamp Bus No. 66 leaves from New York's Port Authority Bus Terminal and selected runs stop on campus at the Red Hawk Deck on weekdays.
+DeCamp Bus No. 66 leaves from New York's Port Authority Bus Terminal and select runs stop on campus at the Red Hawk Deck on weekdays.
 Check the schedule.

 Carpool: Use MSU’s Carpool Directory to connect with other people who are making the same trip.

-Saturday Shopping Shuttle: During the Fall and Spring semesters, MSU runs a shuttle on Saturdays that transports students from campus (the Red Hawk Deck shuttle stop) into Montclair Township and to Clifton Commons shopping center.
+Saturday Shopping Shuttle: During the Fall and Spring semesters, MSU runs a shuttle on Saturdays that transports students from campus (the Red Hawk Deck shuttle stop) to Clifton Commons shopping center.
 Check the schedule.

 Zipcar: MSU has Zipcars located on campus in parking lot 20.